Lok Sabha

-The Lok Sabha, constitutionally the House of the People, is the lower house of India's bicameral Parliament, with the upper house being the Rajya Sabha.
-Members of the Lok Sabha are elected by an adult universal suffrage and a first-past-the-post system to represent their respective constituencies, and they hold their seats for five years or until the body is dissolved by the President on the advice of the council of ministers.
-The house meets in the Lok Sabha Chambers of the Sansad Bhavan, New Delhi.
+The Lok Sabha, also known as the House of the People, is the lower house of the bicameral Parliament of India, where the upper house is Rajya Sabha.
+Members of the Lok Sabha are elected by an adult universal suffrage and a first-past-the-post system to represent their respective constituencies, and they hold their seats for five years or until the body is dissolved by the president of India on the advice of the union council of ministers.
+The house meets in the Lok Sabha chamber of the Parliament House in New Delhi.

-The maximum membership of the House allotted by the Constitution of India is 552 (Initially, in 1950, it was 500).
-Currently, the house has 543 seats which are made up by the election of up to 543 elected members and at a maximum.
-Between 1952 and 2020, 2 additional members of the Anglo-Indian community were also nominated by the President of India on the advice of Government of India, which was abolished in January 2020 by the 104th Constitutional Amendment Act, 2019.
-The new parliament has a seating capacity of 888 for Lok Sabha.
+The maximum membership of the house as allotted by the Constitution of India is 552 before the abolition of Anglo-Indian seats, currently it is 550.
+As of 2025, the house has 543 elected members.
+Between 1952 and 2020, two additional members of the Anglo-Indian community were nominated by the president of India on the advice of the Indian government, and the practice was abolished in January 2020 by the 104th amendment to the Indian constitution.
+The new parliament has a maximum seating capacity for 888 members in Lok Sabha.

-A total of 131 seats (24.03%) are reserved for representatives of Scheduled Castes (84) and Scheduled Tribes (47).
-The quorum for the House is 10% of the total membership.
-The Lok Sabha, unless sooner dissolved, continues to operate for five years for time being from the date appointed for its first meeting.
-However, while a proclamation of emergency is in operation, this period may be extended by Parliament by law or decree.
+About 131 seats (24.03%) are reserved for representatives of scheduled castes (84) and scheduled tribes (47).
+The quorum for the House is 10% of the total membership the house.
+Unless dissolved sooner, the house continues to operate for five years from the date of its first meeting.
+However, when a state of emergency in India is declared, this period may be extended by the parliament of India by law or decree.
+The 18th Lok Sabha is the latest to be elected in May 2024.
+The Lok Sabha proceedings are televised live on Sansad TV, operating from within the parliament premises.

-An exercise to redraw Lok Sabha constituencies' boundaries is carried out by the Boundary Delimitation Commission of India every decade based on the Indian census, last of which was conducted in 2011.
-This exercise earlier also included redistribution of seats among states based on demographic changes but that provision of the mandate of the commission was suspended in 1976 following a constitutional amendment to incentivize the family planning program which was being implemented.
-The 17th Lok Sabha was elected in May 2019 and is the latest to date.
+An exercise to redraw the boundaries of the Lok Sabha constituencies is carried out by the delimitation commission.
+It is carried out every decade based on the census of India, the last of which was conducted in 2011.
+This provision was temporarily suspended between 1976 and 2001 following a constitutional amendment to incentivize the family planning program which was being implemented.
+The elections for the seats are conducted by the election commission.

-The Lok Sabha has its own television channel, Lok Sabha TV, headquartered within the premises of Parliament.